 Point Park University network of support

 Point Park University has several different departments and programs designed to help students maintain well-being and find support in times of challenge.
-This network is housed in departments throughout the university, including The Center for Student Success; Residential and Commuter Resources; Student Activities, Involvement and Leadership; Student Health Center; Campus Police; and the University Counseling Center.
+This network is housed in departments throughout the university, including The Center for Student Success; Residence Life and Commuter Resources; Student Activities, Involvement and Leadership; Student Health Center; Public Safety; and the University Counseling Center.
 We ask you to be informed of the network of support and join us in helping students learn how to advocate for their needs and take initiative to seek help when needed - an important life skill.

 Make note of changesAn important part of your experience at PPU is the relationships that you develop with your peers.
 Part of caring for peers is paying attention to how they are doing emotionally and physically.